herpaderpaldent/seat-notifications/README.md

 ## What would the next steps be

-1. Support more channels
+1. Support more channels (mail for parity)
 2. create proper view with post methods and actions per type of notification: `character`, `corporation`, `seat`
 3. create more observer
 4. create more notifications
-5. remove the test command (currently webhook on test is hard coded)
+5. remove the test command
 6. add permissions.
-7. global setup for admins per corporation/seat to setup slack-hook.
 8. Show character notifications per character owned by user-group.
+9. Implement some logic that per channel only 1 subscription is possible
+10. Introduce helpers